-# Report harrassment in confidence
+# Report harassment in confidence

 We respect your privacy.
 Any information you disclose is confidential between you and the University Group.
 Ordinarily, we do not pass on personal information about you to any third party.
 However, there are certain exceptions:

-- Where you give us express consent to disclose information (for example, if you would like a case manager’s support in liaising with third parties).
+- Where you give us express consent to disclose information (for example, if you would like a Case Manager’s support in liaising with third parties).